-- You must not light a fire in fire risk conditions that make it likely that the fire will spread beyond the limits of the location or property specified in the permit as the location of the fire. - If this permit was issued for a proposed fire in an area which is in a restricted fire season:
+- You must not light a fire in fire risk conditions that make it likely that the fire will spread beyond the limits of the location or property specified in the permit as the location of the fire. - If this permit was issued for a proposed fire in an area which is in a restricted fire season: - o it is suspended if we declare a prohibited fire season or prohibit fire in open air immediately before lighting a fire you must make reasonable efforts to confirm that no restricted or prohibited fire season under section 56(1) of the Act is in place in the location of the fire.
+Use Checkitsalright.nz.

-- o it is suspended if we declare a prohibited fire season or prohibit fire in open air - o you must, immediately before lighting a fire, make reasonable efforts to confirm that, in the location of the fire: - no prohibited fire season is in place; and - no prohibition on the lighting of fires in open air is in place.
+- you must, immediately before lighting a fire, make reasonable efforts to confirm that, in the location of the fire: - no prohibited fire season is in place; and - no prohibition on the lighting of fires in open air is in place